reactables/reactables/packages/forms/README.md

 #### `FormReducers` <a name="api-form-reducers"></a>

 Built in reducers which can be used to update the state of the form tree.
-Payload and behaviour is the same and descrbed in [`RxActions`](#api-actions);
+Payload and behaviour is the same and described in [`RxActions`](#api-actions);

 ```typescript